VikentiyPashuk/nbibrahim/README.md

 ## It's awesome that you found me here!

-I am a full-stack Data Scientist/Developer & Physicist with a passion for Machine Learning, Data Analysis, and Cloud Development.
+I am a full-stack Data Scientist/Developer & Computational Physicist with a passion for Physics Simulation, Machine Learning, Data Analysis, and Cloud Development.
 I'm dedicated to crafting scalable, data-driven solutions that drive actionable insights and innovation.

 As a professional and an academic, I pride myself on my attention to detail and my full commitment to making a positive impact in science through technology.